irosenb/booklet/_posts/2013-08-08-ChristopherLake.md

 teamtreehouse: http://teamtreehouse.com/chhhris
 codeschool: http://www.codeschool.com/users/chhhris
 picture: ChristopherLake.jpg
+interests: "Reading
+- Writing
+- Traveling
+- Street Food
-interests: Reading, Writing, Traveling, Street Food, the Giants Knicks and Mets, Wiffle Ball, Brooklyn.
+- the Giants Knicks and Mets
+- Wiffle Ball
+- Brooklyn."
 bio: "For the past 6 years at McKinsey & Company and at Unigo.com, a McGraw-Hill venture-backed startup, Chris has helped launch innovative consumer products and led large, complex, high-intensity initiatives to success.
 - Chris loves learning to hack Ruby at The Flatiron School.
 - Born and raised in NYC, converted Brooklynite, husband, dog owner, traveler, writer and lifelong student."